 The origins of the Norcross Methodist Church date back to approximately 1818, when a small group of people formed a church named Medlock´s Chapel about 1 ½ miles southeast of what is now Norcross.
 After a few years, this church moved to a location on present-day North Norcross-Tucker Road and was renamed Flit Hill Methodist Church.
 Camp meetings were held there regularly between 1825 and 1862.
 Once Norcross was founded in 1870, nearby Goshen Church (Presbyterian) and Flint Hill Methodist Church decided to move into the new town and construct a joint church.
 In the interim, a building on Norcross´ Church Street or “Holy Row” was to be used by all religious denominations.
 The joint Presbyterian- Methodist church never materialized, and in 1871 the Methodist appointed a building committee for a new church of their own.
 Over the years, the Norcross Methodist Church moved to a newer, larger facility on Beaver Ruin Road.
 Now, this building is a community center and home to the Lionheart Theatre Company.

 Lillian Webb was a pioneer for women in politics in both Gwinnett County and Georgia as a whole.
 The park was named in her memory and all she’s done for the city of Norcross.
 On this site during the late 19th century, a professional size baseball field was constructed.
 Known for many years as simply “the ball ground,” this park became the center of the community every summer.
 From 1910 through 1950’s, Norcross produced more professional baseball players per capita than anywhere else in the country.
 Some of the greats include, Ivy Brown Wingo, Absalom Holbrook “RED” Wingo, Roy Edward Carlisle, Hiram (Cleo) Carlisle.stand drought conditions.
-To develop a tree shape, three to five nicely spaced shoots should be selected as the main trunks.

 Originally chartered in 1833 by the Fairview Presbyterian Church of Lawrenceville, the church was originally located at the intersection of Beaver Ruin Road and Hopkins Mill Road.
 Reverend John Simpson Wilson was the first pastor and also served the Fairview Church as well.
 He remained until 1844 when he was succeeded by Dr. James Patterson.
 Contemplating a union with the Methodist church around the corner, the Goshen church sold their land and building and built the existing facility in 1899.
 For reasons not recorded the union never materialized.
 Over time the church became known as the Norcross Presbyterian Church.
 The church has since relocated.